 4. SAT Subject Tests Readiness:

 Students can take these one-hour multiple choice tests six times per year.
 It is best to take the tests after students complete the class, so 9th and 10th graders should look at tests offered.
 More and more schools allow the ACT to cover 2 subject tests.
+Plus, fewer colleges than ever require them, but they are great for kids who know content areas really well.
 So make sure you know the exact requirements of each college.

 Some colleges want two of these tests.
 Some recommend the tests.
 They can only help you if you do well on them.